Basketball Best Tips For New Players

 The best tips for new basketball players include the fundamental elements of the game on both offense and defense.
 As a player becomes more comfortable with the fundamentals, he can build on them and add more advanced techniques to his game.

 When a player receives the ball, he should get into the "triple threat" position.
 This means the player's feet are shoulder-width apart, knees are bent, and chest and head up.
 The ball should be on the player's hip, gripped with both hands.
 If the ball is on the player's right hip, his right elbow should be behind the ball.

 The "triple threat" position allows the player to protect the ball while still being in the ideal position to shoot, pass, or dribble it.
 These three options are where the "triple" in "triple threat" comes from.

-The player's elbow is tucked in, parallel to his/her body.
+The player's elbow is tucked in, parallel to his body.
 The ball should be in the player's strong hand with fingers spread out.
 When raised from the "triple threat" position, the ball should move up in a straight line from the shot pocket near the waist.

 Passing the ball is important as it is the fastest way to move the ball around the court, and will often lead to better shots for teammates.
 As such it is necessary to discuss four basic types of passes.

 The wrap around pass can either be thrown in the air or bounced.
-When throwing such a pass, the player steps with his/her outside foot, relative to the basket, and throws the ball with the hand on the same side.
+When throwing such a pass, the player steps with his outside foot, relative to the basket, and throws the ball with the hand on the same side.
 The aim is to throw the ball around the defender.

 When playing defense on the ball, as a general rule, the defender should be about an arm's length from the offensive player.
-If the offensive player dribbles to get around the defender, he/she slides his/her feet with short, fast steps, to stay in front of the offensive player.
+If the offensive player dribbles to get around the defender, he slides his feet with short, fast steps, to stay in front of the offensive player.
 Good, fundamental defensive players move their feet and stay in front of the offensive player rather than reach for the ball with their hands.